gwpcor/GWpcor/README.md

-# GWpcor
+# Geographically weighted partial correlation
-A R function for geographically weighted partial correlation analysis
+The gwpcor function implements a geographically weighted partial correlation.

-citation: Percival J. and Tsutsumida N. Geographically weighted partial correlation for spatial analysis, GI_forum Journal.
-(Accepted)
+This is an addon function of GW model.